-Your benefit plan only covers emergency dental services necessary to treat an accidental injury to sound, natural teeth when the services are obtained within the first 72 hours following the accidental injury.
-This coverage applies only to the emergency dental services made necessary by the injury itself.
+Your benefit plan covers dental services necessary to treat an accidental injury to sound, natural teeth that are obtained within the first seventy-two (72) hours following the accidental injury.
+This coverage applies only to the emergency dental services made necessary by the accidental injury itself.
 Emergency dental services must be obtained in an emergency department.
-The benefit plan does not provide coverage for any follow-up care, including, but not limited to, orthodontics, post-orthodontics, prosthodontics, and restorative procedures.
+The benefit plan does not provide coverage for any follow-up care, including, but not limited to, orthodontics, prosthodontics, and restorative procedures.
 Injury as a result of chewing or biting is not considered an accidental injury.